Flowers and plants that attract bees

 Finally, why not provide a home for bees?
 If you have no intention of keeping bees yourself, why not allow a beekeeper to place a hive in your garden?
 Another option is to provide a nest site for the solitary bees.
 These

-If you have no intention of keeping bees yourself, why not allow a beekeeper to place a hive in your garden?
+If you don’t want to keep bees yourself, but want to attract bees, why not allow a beekeeper to place a hive in your garden?
 Another option is to provide a nest site for the solitary bees.
 These

 These simple nest boxes contain cardboard tubes or hollow plant stems, or predrilled blocks of wood.
 You can buy them from your local garden centre, and they’re ideal for solitary bees to settle down in.

 It’s not just the flowers in your garden that are attractive to bees.
-Don’t forget to have a compost heap at the end of your garden.
-It’ll enable you to compost your peelings and grass clippings, and queen bumblebees may well end up nurturing their young there.
-Finally, raise the cutters on your mower by a couple of centimetres.
+Above all, don’t forget to have a compost heap at the end of your garden.
+As it’ll enable you to compost your peelings and grass clippings, and queen bumblebees may well end up nurturing their young there.
+Lastly, raise the cutters on your mower by a couple of centimetres.
 Longer grass is kinder to the bees, as it provides a safe haven for them to create burrows in the ground – it also means you don’t have to cut the grass quite so often!

 Get your latest news updates here!